Snippets-CI/snippets/README.md

 ### Goal

 The goal of this project is to create a service where users can save code snippets.
-Users can login and view their snippets that they perviously added.
+Users can log in and view their snippets that they previously added.
 These snippets can be easily copied and tweaked to the users liking.

 ### Realization